Sycinz/RGBtoHEX/README.md

 # RGBtoHEX
-Javascript code, that changes rgb value (as an array) to hexadecimal color value.
+Javascript code, that calculates rgb value (as an array) to hexadecimal color value.